varun2264/MNProximityManager-Android-SDK/README.md

 ###Getting Beacon information

-You can get a lot of intrinsic information about the emitting device from the _Beacon_ object, to point out a few:
+When you catch an _APM_ triggered _Broadcast Intent_ and unwrap the _Beacon_ object from the latter, can get a lot of intrinsic information about the emitting device by enquirying this _Beacon_ object.
+The following list points out a few features about the beacon sensor you have access to:

 * Name
 * Mac address
 * Minor, major and UUID
 * Distance
+* Distance Type
 * Last rssi measure
 * Creation timestamp
 * Update timestamp